 Built for the most demanding creative work

-- Mirrors any Mac app
+- Mirrors any Mac or PC desktop app

 - Lag-free speeds at 60fps